ros-industrial/ros_industrial_cmake_boilerplate/README.rst

      NAMESPACE <PACKAGE_NAMESPACE>
      TARGETS <TARGET_NAME_A> <TARGET_NAME_B>
      DEFAULT_TEMPLATE | CONFIG_TEMPLATE <Template file path>
-     DEPENDENCIES <DEP_A> <DEP_B>
+     DEPENDENCIES <deps>...
+     CFG_EXTRAS <cmake files>...
    )

-Note the use of either `DEFAULT_TEMPLATE` or `CONFIG_TEMPLATE` for generating the `*-config.cmake` file.
-In simple cases, the file can be generated automatically, using the dependencies listed by the `DEPENDENCIES` argument.
-In more complex cases a manually written file template may be needed.
-The reletive path of this file is provided with the `CONFIG_TEMPLATE` argument.
+Note the use of either `DEFAULT_TEMPLATE` or `CONFIG_TEMPLATE` for describing the `*-config.cmake` file that the package will provide.

+If `DEFAULT_TEMPLATE` is used, the file will be generated automatically.
+Package dependencies will be included from the arguments listed by `DEPENDENCIES`.
+Additional configuration CMake scripts can also be included with relative paths listed in the `CFG_EXTRAS` argument.
+The scripts should be installed alongside the generated package config file, in `lib/cmake/${PROJECT_NAME}`.

+If more complex configuration logic is needed, a manually written template file can be provided instead using the `CONFIG_TEMPLATE` argument.

 Sub macros used in configure the package
 ----------------------------------------